l0andr/pylockfile/README.md

 * <b>LockFile</b> and <b>PidFile</b> can be used as Context Managers
 * <b>LockFile</b> and <b>PidFile</b> can be used as Decorators
 * Available class <b>SignalPidFile</b>, it is singleton version of <b>PidFile</b>
-* Available .lock \\ .pid file deleation by handling of SIGTERM \ SIGINT signals
+* Available .lock \\ .pid file removing by handling of SIGTERM \ SIGINT signals

 ### Example: